Latest posts

 Governance & Architecture 10 May 2026

-The Semantic Control Plane for Data and AI
+The Semantic Control Plane: Deterministic Governance for AI

 A semantic control plane declares, observes, and enforces what your data means at compile time, before any query runs.
 Why it is the next infra layer.